corda/corda/docs/source/api-persistence.rst

 Object relational mapping
 -------------------------
-The persisted representation of a ``QueryableState`` should be an instance of a ``PersistentState`` subclass, constructed either by the state itself or a plugin to the ``SchemaService``.
+To facilitate the ORM, the persisted representation of a ``QueryableState`` should be an instance of a ``PersistentState`` subclass, constructed either by the state itself or a plugin to the ``SchemaService``.
 This allows the ORM layer to always associate a ``StateRef`` with a persisted representation of a ``ContractState`` and allows joining with the set of unconsumed states in the vault.

 The ``PersistentState`` subclass should be marked up as a JPA 2.1 *Entity* with a defined table name and having properties (in Kotlin, getters/setters in Java) annotated to map to the appropriate columns and SQL types.
-Additional entities can be included to model these properties where they are more complex, for example collections, so the mapping does not have to be *flat*.
-The ``MappedSchema`` must provide a list of all of the JPA entity classes for that schema in order to initialise the ORM layer.
+Additional entities can be included to model these properties where they are more complex, for example collections (see Persisting Hierarchical Data), so the mapping does not have to be *flat*.
+The ``MappedSchema`` constructor accepts a list of all JPA entity classes for that schema in the ``MappedTypes`` parameter.
+It must provide this list in order to initialise the ORM layer.

 Several examples of entities and mappings are provided in the codebase, including ``Cash.State`` and ``CommercialPaper.State``.
 For example, here's the first version of the cash schema.